JonKing93/pfdf/docs/api/raster/raster.rst

     crs       EPSG 4326
     ========  =======

-    Please see the `pysheds documentation <https://mattbartos.com/pysheds/raster.html>`_ for additional details on using these outputs.
+    Please read the `pysheds documentation <https://mattbartos.com/pysheds/raster.html>`_ for additional details on using these outputs.

     :Outputs: *pysheds.sview.Raster* -- The *Raster* as a ``pysheds.sview.Raster`` object.